abdulbadii/smart-directories-navigation/README.md

 g . | - | ,  \[foo bar baz ...\]

 go to the given name listed dir. given i.e. foo, if it's in repetitive form, then the rest is also put in dir. stack
-it may optionally started with . or - or 0 option mentioned above which'd be accomplished first (the second form)
+it may optionally be started with . or - or , options mentioned above which'd be accomplished first (the second form)

 g 0{nth} 0{nth} ...
 remove every given nth index of dir. stack